Arthur Phillip: Governor of New South Wales

 When Phillip was appointed as governor-designate of the colony and began to plan the expedition, he requested that the convicts that were being sent be trained; only twelve carpenters and a few men who knew anything about agriculture were sent.
 Seamen with technical and building skills were commandeered immediately.
-The colony's isolation meant that it took almost two years for Phillip to receive replies to his dispatches from his superiors in London.

 Phillip established a civil administration, with courts of law, that applied to everyone living in the settlement.
 Two convicts, Henry and Susannah Kable, sought to sue Duncan Sinclair, the captain of the Alexander, for stealing their possessions during the voyage.
 Sinclair, believing that as convicts they had no protection from the law, as was the case in Britain, boasted that he could not be sued.
 Despite this, the court found for the plaintiffs and ordered the captain to make restitution for the theft of the Kables' possessions.

 Phillip had drawn up a detailed memorandum of his plans for the proposed new colony.
 In one paragraph he wrote: "The laws of this country [England] will of course, be introduced in [New] South Wales, and there is one that I would wish to take place from the moment his Majesty's forces take possession of the country: That there can be no slavery in a free land, and consequently no slaves."
 Nevertheless, Phillip believed in severe discipline; floggings and hangings were commonplace, although Phillip commuted many death sentences.
 The settlement's supplies were rationed equally to convicts, officers, and marines, and females were given two-thirds of the weekly males' rations.
 In late February, six convicts were brought before the criminal court for stealing supplies.
 They were sentenced to death; the ringleader, Thomas Barrett, was hanged that day.
 Phillip gave the rest a reprieve.
 They were banished to an island in the harbour and given only bread and water.